Vila de Prado: Period of Roman domination

-Tenth to sixteenth century
+Tenth to sixteenth centuries

 Throughout the course of the tenth century Prado was dominated by Portuguese counts.
 During the afonsine inquiries of 1220, Prado contained 16 parishes.
 In 1260 D.Afonso III granted foral to it.
 Prior to the Prado parish was one called Santiago de Francelos that is referenced in documents from 1445 but that by 1528 had already been assimilated by Prado.
 In 1510 another fora would be granted to it, this time by D.Manuel.

-Nineteenth to twentieth century
+Nineteenth to twentieth centuries

-Studies of the Maria da Fonte revolt allude to an outbreak of a rebellion in Vila de Prado on the 15th of April of 1846.
-It is thought that it was due to this revolt that on the 24th of October of 1855 the municipality of Prado was abolished together with the Penela, Vila Chã and Pico de Regalados municipalities.
+Studies of the Maria da Fonte revolt allude to an outbreak of a rebellion in Vila de Prado on the 15th of April 1846.
+It is thought that it was due to this revolt that on the 24th of October 1855 the municipality of Prado was abolished together with the Penela, Vila Chã and Pico de Regalados municipalities.
 After this Prado became integrated into the new Vila Verde municipality with its parishes being distributed between the Vila Verde, Barcelos and Braga municipalities.
-By initiative of deputies Alberto Cerqueira de Oliveira and Amândio Santa Cruz Domingos Basto Oliveira, Prado regained its Vila status on the 20th of June of 1991.
+By initiative of deputies Alberto Cerqueira de Oliveira and Amândio Santa Cruz Domingos Basto Oliveira, Prado regained its Vila status on the 20th of June 1991.